 Generally, income is from U.S. sources if it is paid by domestic corporations or noncorporate residents of the United States, or if the property that produces the income is located in the United States.
-Exceptions to these basic source rules are summarized in Chart A and explained in detail in the separate discussions under Withholding on Specific Income, later.
+Other source rules are summarized in Chart A and explained in detail in the separate discussions under Withholding on Specific Income, later.